Introduction to structural causal models in science studies

 labs(y = "Reproducibility", x = NULL) +

-The example shows how we can draw completely wrong conclusions if we do not use clear causal thinking.
+The example shows how we can draw wrong, and even opposite, conclusions if we do not use clear causal thinking.
 Based on the results in Figure 6, some might incorrectly conclude that Open data has a negative causal effect on Reproducibilty.
 However, in our model, Open data has a positive causal effect on Reproducibility.
 Hence, we should take great care in interpreting empirical results without causal reflection.

 Identifying the causal effect